Pan-Fried Battered Cod Fillet

-Insanely delicious, in the best batter for fish!
-Cod fillets in a frying pan can be cooked in a variety of ways.
-To make the fish juicy, cook it in batter.
-By the way, according to this recipe, you can fry any fish fillet.
+Incredibly delicious, in the best batter for fish!
+Cod fillet can be cooked in the skillet all sorts of ways.
+To keep the fish juicy, cook it in batter.
+And by the way, this recipe works for any fish fillet.

 Julia M.Author avatar